Are you interested in learning more about research that addresses issues in addiction and/or mental health?

 The program incorporates a wide range of experimental methods with human or animal subjects, including cognitive, behavioral, systems, neuropharmacological, electrophysiological and molecular approaches.

 Students will work with a faculty mentor for 12 weeks over the summer on a dedicated research project.
-Faculty involved in this program are members of the Departments of Biology, Psychology, Addiction Studies, Psychiatry, and Pediatrics, Division of Basic Biomedical Sciences, School of Business, and Sanford Research.
+Faculty involved in this program are members of the departments of biology, psychology, addiction studies, psychiatry and pediatrics, the division of Basic Biomedical Sciences, the School of Business and Sanford Research.

 In addition to the day-to-day research with a faculty mentor, the summer program will involve an initial orientation day, training in responsible conduct of research, weekly meetings with the students and faculty in the program, seminars presented by invited speakers in the area of addiction and mental health, and a career fair to inform student of potential careers in addiction and mental health research.